openconsentia/hlsadmin/README.md

 # Overview

 This an **experimental** Hyperledger Sawtooth network orchestrator intended primarily to verify assumptions about its technical and code architecture.
-For example, to conduct experiment like the use of Docker sdk to enable the orchestrator to integrate with Docker based deployment; what would that take to make it work.
+In other words, this project is to address the question: If I wanted this feature what would it take to make it work?

 This is **NOT** a Minimum Viable Product (MVP).
-It is not the intention of this project to identify if a feature is viable from a useability and/or commerical perspective.
+This project's intention is *not* to determine if a feature is viable from a useability and/or commerical perspective.
 Some of the features you find here may be in various stages of usability and are not necessarily bug-free.
+They maybe removed without notice and is definitely *not* for any mission critical deployment.

-This project is develop as open source to sought feedback about technology used to create the orchestrator or to sought code contribution to demonstrate technical concepts.
+This project is develop as opened-source to sought feedback about technology used to create the orchestrator or to sought code contribution to demonstrate technical concepts.
 Feedback about the useability or look and feel of the project is also welcomed but it is not the primary focus.

-This project is **NOT** is not intended for any mission critical environment.

 ## What technology will I find in this project?